DeNepo/separation-of-concerns/README.md

 ## Week 2

-The focus of week 2 is using forms to handle more gather and process more user data.
+- Using forms to handle more gather and process more user data.
+- Working in groups on a larger project

 <details>
 <summary>expand/collapse</summary>

-### Prep Work
+### Before Class

 - Study (pick your favorite links)
   - [js.info: Bubbling & Capturing](https://javascript.info/bubbling-and-capturing) (`event.target`)